Increasing Women’s Participation in Naturism

 • lack of facilities

-• uncertainty about norms within naturist environments
+• uncertainty of norms

 6. Safety and Privacy in the Smartphone Era